POSTS TAGGED: Samsung Epic 4G

-Posted September 6, 2012 By: David Watt
+Posted September 6, 2012 at 08:30 am by David Watt

 We recently reported on the growing number of devices receiving CyanogenMod 10 nightly builds.
 We can now add another device to this list.
 XDA Recognized Developer CMTeamEpic brings the Samsung Epic 4G to the exclusive group.